-Table 2 shows the net contribution of different broad causes of death to changes in life disparity for the most recent periods of divergence (1994-2000) and convergence (2000-2010).
-From 1994 to 2010 all the countries included in our study experienced decreasing e†.
-Life disparity was reduced by nearly a year in CE, equally spread out between both periods, and owing primarily to mortality from transport accidents and cancers.
-In BC, e† declined by between 1.2 (Latvia) and 2.8 (Estonia) years.
-Declines were strong over both periods, driven by transport accidents, other external causes, and mortality wholly attributable to alcohol (Lithuania, 1994-200).
-Finally, the other FSU countries showed little change in e† over the earlier period, and strong declines in the second period.
-Like with the other country groupings, changes in other external mortality seemed to be driving net changes in e†.
+Table 2 shows the net contribution of different broad causes of death to changes in life disparity for the most recent periods of divergence (1994–2000) and convergence (2000–2010).
+From 1994 to 2010, all the countries included in our study experienced decreasing e†.
+Life disparity was reduced by nearly a year in CE, equally spread between both periods, and owing primarily to mortality from transport accidents and cancers.
+In BC, e† declined by between 1.2 years (in Latvia) and 2.8 years (in Estonia).
+Declines were strong over both periods, driven by transport accidents, other external causes, and mortality wholly attributable to alcohol (Lithuania, 1994–2000 only).
+Finally, the other FSU countries showed little change in e† over the earlier period and strong declines in the second period.
+Like with the other country groupings, changes in mortality from other external causes seemed to be driving net changes in e†.
 Belarus was the only country to experience increases in e† from causes of death that were wholly attributable to alcohol.

 [Table 2 about here]

-Figure 5 breaks these cause of death contributions down by age for 1994-2000.
-The sum of the age-specific contributions by causes of death result in the values in Table 2.
+Figure 5 shows these cause-of-death contributions by age for 1994–2000.
+The sum of the age-specific contributions by causes of death results in the values shown in Table 2.
 In CE countries, mortality decline was driven predominately by circulatory disease, but because these declines were spread before and after the threshold age, the net impact on e† was small.
-Causes that were completely attributable to alcohol showed no change over the period, and reductions in external mortality were comparatively minor, which suggests that circulatory disease mortality reductions were not related to changing alcohol consumption in the region.
-In BC circulatory disease mortality reduction was strong overall, but particularly over older ages, explaining why its net contribution over all ages was to increase e†.
-Declines in external cause mortality including traffic accidents below age 50 were the largest contributors to e† decline.
+Causes that were completely attributable to alcohol showed no change over the period, and reductions in external-cause mortality were comparatively minor, which suggests that reductions in circulatory disease mortality were not related to changing alcohol consumption in the region.
+In BC, the reduction in circulatory disease mortality was strong overall but particularly over older ages, explaining why its net contribution over all ages was to increase e†.
+Declines in mortality from external causes, including traffic accidents, below age 50 were the largest contributors to e† decline.
 Alcohol-attributable mortality over these ages also declined, especially in Lithuania.
-Taken together, this suggests that reductions in hazardous alcohol consumption played some role in reducing e† over the period in BC.
-Finally, in the other FSU countries, mortality declines over all ages were weaker, while trends in major causes of death were inconsistent over age.
+Taken together, these findings suggest that reductions in hazardous alcohol consumption played some role in reducing e† over the period in BC.
+Finally, in the other FSU countries, mortality declines over all ages were weaker, whereas trends in major causes of death were inconsistent over age.

+[place Figure 5 about here]

-From 2000-2010 all countries experienced improvements in survival and decreases in e†, although from a different mixture of causes (Figure 6).
-In CE reductions in early adult cancers and circulatory disease predominated, with reductions in external mortality including traffic accidents being of secondary importance.
-The BC were heterogeneous over this period–Estonia experienced sharp reductions in circulatory disease mortality at all ages, and external cause mortality below age 50.
-Lithuania experienced virtually no change in circulatory disease mortality, some decrease in external cause mortality below age 30 and increases in mortality attributable to alcohol over ages 30-44.
-Latvia fell somewhere in between the two countries.
-Life disparity also declined in the other FSU countries mainly because of declines in external cause mortality.
-However the e† declines were noticeably less in Ukraine, while circulatory diseases there actually increased at older ages, unlike in Russia and Ukraine which experienced sharp and moderate declines in circulatory disease mortality at these older ages.
+From 2000–2010, all countries experienced improvements in survival and decreases in e†, although from a different mixture of causes (Fig. 6).
+In CE, reductions in early adult cancers and circulatory disease predominated; reductions in mortality from external causes, including traffic accidents, were of secondary importance.
+The BC were heterogeneous over this period: Estonia experienced sharp reductions in mortality from circulatory diseases at all ages and external causes below age 50.
+Lithuania experienced virtually no change in circulatory disease mortality, some decrease in external-cause mortality below age 30, and increases in mortality attributable to alcohol over ages 30–44.
+Latvia fell somewhere between the two countries.
+Life disparity also declined in the other FSU countries, mainly because of declines in external-cause mortality.
+However the e† declines were noticeably lower in Ukraine, while circulatory diseases there actually increased at older ages; by contrast, Russia and Ukraine experienced sharp and moderate declines in circulatory disease mortality at these older ages.

-[Figures 5 & 6 about here]
+[Figure 6 about here]

 Limitations